 At the age of 20, E. Vincent Millay penned "Renascence," one of her most well-known poems.
 She read this poem at the Whitehall Inn in Camden, and the public embraced her recitation.
 Millay read her poems with passion and often sprinkled in her forward-thinking opinions regarding politics and women's issues.
 Sometimes this caused controversy, such as when she wrote a poem supporting the Allied war effort during World War II.
 Merle Rubin noted, "She seems to have caught more flak from the literary critics for supporting democracy than Ezra Pound did for championing fascism."

 Influenced by fellow poet Robert Frost, Millay wrote sonnets with great skill and thoughtfulness.
 Her popularity grew, and she went on to win the Pulitzer Prize in 1923 for her fourth book, The Ballad of the Harp Weaver.
-Most notably, in this work she coined the phrase, "My candle burns at both ends."
+In her poem First Fig, she coined the popular phrase, "My candle burns at both ends."

 Millay also found success as a playwright, penning the popular opera The King's Henchman in 1927.
 Her accomplishments positioned her as one of America's great poets of the 20th century.